 One of the reasons I was drawn to become a therapist was from my own experience as a client.
 The counselling relationship is unique in how someone holds a safe space for you to explore yourself—your experience in the world, your needs, and your deepest longings.
 Experiencing therapy as a client showed me how powerful and healing therapy can be and the importance of finding the right therapist for you.
 My work is paying the gift of therapy forward.

 Partnering with people through their therapeutic process is incredibly rewarding and I am inspired by the ways in which people manage life's challenges and get through the seemingly impossible.
-It would be a privilege and an honour to accompany you on your journey to better health and wellbeing, however that looks for you.
+It would be a privilege to accompany you on your journey to better health and wellbeing, however that looks for you.

 Ten Things I Believe About Therapy

 1. Therapy looks different depending on the person and the therapist’s approach.
-There are many different styles of therapy and finding the right one is important.
+There are many styles of therapy and finding the right one is important.
 More important, is your relationship w/ your therapist.
 Feeling respected & heard by your therapist is key.

 2. Therapy is a place of discovery, of becoming a compassionate witness to yourself, your process, and your way of being.
+Therapists hold up a mirror to you so you can see yourself and how you feel about whatever you see.

 3. Therapy is a space just for you, so it is kind of one-sided.
 You don’t need to worry about what your therapist feels or thinks, so you can focus on yourself and what you need, which can be both strange and liberating.